yasir2000/openwrt-oldwiki-md/OpenWrtDocs/About.rst

 ##
 ## If someone can come up with a better reason to run openwrt, please edit that section
 ##
+## This page is reserved for the HISTORY and DEVELOPMENT of OpenWrt
+##

 [:OpenWrtDocs]
 [[TableOfContents]]